 (Effective: July 1, 2017)

-The name of this non-union, non-profit organization shall be ISACA® New York Metropolitan Chapter Inc., hereinafter referred to as “Chapter”, a Chapter affiliated with the Information Systems Audit and Control Association (ISACA®), hereinafter referred to as the “Association”.
+The name of this non-union, non-profit organization shall be ISACA® New York Metropolitan Chapter Inc., hereinafter referred to as “Chapter”, a Chapter affiliated with ISACA hereinafter referred to as the “Association”.
 The Chapter, apart from its innate affiliation with the international Association, is an independent entity from any other association, enterprise, or entity.

 The objectives of the Chapter are to:

 · Promote the education of, and help expand the knowledge and skills of its members in the interrelated fields of IT governance, IS audit, security, risk, control, and assurance.

 · Encourage an open exchange of IT governance, IS audit, security, control, and assurance techniques, approaches, and problem solving by its members.

 · Promote adequate communication to keep members abreast of current events in IT governance, IS audit, security, risk, control, and assurance that can be of benefit to them and their employers.

 · Communicate to management, auditors, universities, and to IT and IS professionals the importance of establishing controls necessary to ensure proper IT governance and the effective organization and utilization of IT resources.

 · Promote the Association’s professional certifications and IT governance.